davidfeng88/CollisionViz/README.md

 The user can select the start time and start/pause/resume the visualization.

-The current map time and the number of collisions on the map are shown.
-The user can move/zoom the map and the collision counter will update accordingly.
+The current map time and time range of collisions are shown.

 The user can click on map icons to see the collision details (shown in [Info Windows](https://developers.google.com/maps/documentation/javascript/infowindows)).